Liu Chong (Prince Min of Chen)

-Liu Chong (劉寵; died 197) was the sixth and last Prince of Chen (陳王) of the Eastern Han dynasty.
+Liu Chong (Note: Not to be confused with Liu Dai's and Liu Yao's uncle of the same name, whose courtesy name is Zurong (祖荣).) (劉寵; died 197) was the sixth and last Prince of Chen (陳王) of the Eastern Han dynasty.
 He was unique in the imperial household in that he maintained his own territory during the last years of the Han dynasty while the rest of the Han princes and marquises played no role.
 He was assassinated by the imperial pretender Yuan Shu in 197 and became posthumously known as Prince Min of Chen (陳愍王).

 Life

 The Kingdom of Chen (roughly present-day Zhoukou, Henan) was a fiefdom granted to Liu Xian (劉羨), the second son of Emperor Ming of Han.
-Liu Chong, son of Liu Cheng (劉承; Prince Xiao of Chen), was a great-grandson of Liu Xian.
+Liu Chong, son of Liu Cheng (劉承; Prince Xiao of Chen), (Note: Liu Cheng was a son of Liu Chong (different character from his grandson), Prince Qing of Chen.
+Liu Chong was originally Marquis of Anshou Village, but was made prince in May 120.
+Liu Chong died after about four years as prince in Apr 124, with Liu Cheng as his successor; the exact dates of Liu Chong being appointed Prince of Chen and his death were recorded in Emperor An's biography found in the same work.
+Between Liu Cheng and his son, their reign lasted for about 73 years (April 124-197).) was a great-grandson of Liu Xian.
 Liu Chong was described to be an energetic character who was skilled with the crossbow, even authoring a treatise on the subject, Nushe Bifa (弩射袐法).

 In 173, Liu Chong and his former chancellor Wei Yin (魏愔) were accused by the new Chen chancellor Shi Qian (師遷) for inappropriately making sacrifices to deities seeking for fortunes beyond their ranks.
 This was impiety (不道), the most serious of crimes under the Han dynasty and tantamount to treason.
 Both Wei Yin and his accuser Shi Qian were brought to the capital of Luoyang in cage-carts for questioning.
 The eunuch Wang Fu presided over the investigations, and found that while the ceremonies made to Huang–Lao had been improper, there were no grounds for charges of impiety against Liu Chong and Wei Yin.
 Shi Qian had thus falsely accused his lord and was himself guilty of impiety, and in the end both Shi Qian and Wei Yin were executed.
 Emperor Ling, having just exterminated the family of Liu Kui (劉悝) the Prince of Bohai (渤海王) on similar charges, closed the case against Liu Chong in order to avoid more bloodshed in the imperial household.